 Do you love dogs and would gladly play, walk, or snuggle with them?
 Well, you might be interested in becoming a professional dog sitter.
 After all, spending on pets is up 90%, and owners are willingly paying money to have their pets kept happy while they are away.

 A professional dog sitter is a type of pet sitter responsible for taking care of dogs when the owners can’t.
 Basically, you pick up the dogs from the owner’s house, walk them, feed them enough water and food, and keep them safe.
 Animal care and service workers such as dog walkers require few training and education prerequisites.
+You can learn a lot about animal-related careers on vocationaltraininghq.com.
 To get into the professional dog sitting business, you can work for a reputable dog sitting company such as Mad Paws Dog Sitting or start your own.

 Here are the steps to become a professional dog sitter…

 1. Obtain a high school diploma.
 There are no official educational requirements in becoming a professional dog walker, but animal care organizations prefer those with GED or a high school diploma.
 The animal science background from high school will prepare the applicants for this career opportunity.
 Other high school activities that involve responsibilities such as taking care of pets or animals will also help in forming a love for these creatures, which is an essential requirement for pet sitters.

 2. Start classes.
 Various organizations provide training courses for aspiring pet caregivers and pet owners.
 Some colleges offer courses or certificate programs on animal care or dog sitting.
 These courses will usually cover topics in dog obedience, pet grooming, disease prevention, and animal behavior and nutrition.

 Be certified!
 Some training programs include certification for dog sitters that will cover on-site training related to first aid, animal body language, leash training, and dog behavior.
 Certification may require passing an exam.